 - 7.1 Pupils will inform their teacher or nearest staff member, or fellow pupils, when they are not feeling well or have been injured.
 They will let a member of staff know if another pupil has been hurt or is feeling unwell. - 7.2 All accidents are recorded immediately after the accident, including the presence of any witnesses and details of any injury or damage.
 Records are stored confidentially in Medical Tracker.
 The recording of an accident is carried out in confidence at all times by the person administering first aid. - 7.3 Any first aid treatment is recorded by the person who administered first aid.
 We will record the date, time and the environment in which the accident or injury occurred.
-Details of the injury and what first aid was administered, along with what happened afterwards is always recorded. - 7.4 The First Aid Co-ordinator is responsible for the maintenance of accurate and appropriate accident records, including the evaluation of accidents, and regular reporting to the H&S committee for monitoring purposes. - 7.5 We adopt the definition of Ofsted with regard to serious injuries as follows:- - broken bones or a fracture - loss of consciousness - pain that is not relieved by simple pain killers; - acute confused state; - persistent, severe chest pain or breathing difficulties; - amputation; - dislocation of any major joint including the shoulder, hip, knee, elbow, or spine. - loss of sight (temporary or permanent); - chemical or hot metal burn to the eye or any penetrating injury to the eye; - injury resulting from an electric shock or electrical burn leading to unconsciousness, or requiring resuscitation or admittance to hospital for more than 24 hours; - any other injury leading to hypothermia, heat-induced illness or unconsciousness; or requiring resuscitation; or requiring admittance to hospital for more than 24 hours;
+Details of the injury and what first aid was administered, along with what happened afterwards is always recorded. - 7.4 The First Aid Co-ordinator is responsible for the maintenance of accurate and appropriate accident records, including the evaluation of accidents, and regular reporting to the H&S committee for monitoring purposes. - 7.5 We adopt the definition of Ofsted with regard to serious injuries as follows:- - Anything that requires resuscitation - Admittance to hospital for more than 24hours - A broken bone or fracture - Dislocation of any major joint, such as the shoulder, knee, hip or elbow - Any loss of consciousness - Severe breathing difficulties, including asphyxia - Anything leading to hypothermia or heat-induced illness - Any loss of sight, whether temporary or permanent; any penetrating injury to an eye and a chemical or hot metal burn to the eye - Injury due to absorption of any substance by inhalation, ingestion or through the skin - Injury due to an electrical shock or electrical burn

-- unconsciousness caused by asphyxia or exposure to harmful substance or biological agent;

-- medical treatment, or loss of consciousness arising from absorption of any substance by inhalation, ingestion or through the skin; and

-- medical treatment where there is reason to believe that this resulted from exposure to a biological agent, or its toxins, or infected material.

-- 7.6 We adopt the definition from Ofsted for minor injuries, of which we always keep a record, as follows:

-- sprains, strains and bruising;

-- cuts and grazes;

-- wound infections;

-- minor burns and scalds;

-- minor head injuries;

-- insect and animal bites;

-- minor eye injuries; and

-- minor injuries to the back, shoulder and chest.

-- 7.7 We follow the guidelines on the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR, 2013) for the reporting of serious and dangerous accidents and incidents in school.
+- Injury where there is reason to believe it resulted from exposure to a harmful substance, a biological agent, a toxin or an infected material - 7.6 We adopt the definition from Ofsted for minor injuries, of which we always keep a record, as follows: - Animal and insect bites, such as a bee sting that does not cause an allergic reaction - Sprains, strains and bruising, for example if a child sprains their wrist tripping over their shoe laces - Cuts and grazes - Minor burns and scalds - Dislocation of minor joiunts, such as a finger or toe - Wound infections - 7.7 We follow the guidelines on the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR, 2013) for the reporting of serious and dangerous accidents and incidents in school.
 These include work-related and reportable injuries to visitors as well as certain accidents, diseases and dangerous occurrence arising out of or in connection with work.
-Where accidents result in the incapacitation of a worker for more than seven days, a RIDDOR report is required, including three days for recording purposes.
+Where accidents result in the an employee being away from work or unable to perform their normal duties for more than seven consecutive days as a result of their accident a RIDDOR report is required.
+This seven day period does not include the day of the accident, but does include weekends and rest days.
+The report must be made within 15 days of the accident.